vendidero/woocommerce-germanized/readme.txt

 Of course Trusted Shops customers may embed their quality seals or further Trusted Shops Products as genuine Seller and Product Reviews by adapting just a few options within WooCommerce Germanized.

 = Properly Implemented =
-While developing WC Germanized we have specifically considered clean integration within WooCommerce and WordPress by adapting core functionality.
+While developing WooCommerce Germanized we have specifically considered clean integration within WooCommerce and WordPress by adapting core functionality.
 Most of the changes are made by using Hooks & Filters so that Germanized is compatible to almost every Theme.

 = SEPA Direct Debit & Pay By Invoice for WooCommerce =